top of page

 What should I do first when I discover water damage in my home?

-Shut off the water source if possible, then contact a certified restoration company like Floors To Ceiling Restoration for emergency mitigation.
+Shut off the water source if possible, then contact a certified restoration company, such as Floors To Ceiling Restoration, for emergency mitigation.
 Professional teams can extract water, dry the structure, and help document the damage for your insurance claim.